Mind Maps for Learning: A Teacher's Guide

 Overall, the Traditional Radial Design has played a significant role in traditional cultures as a symbol of interconnectedness and balance, and continues to be used in various forms of art and spiritual practices.

-To create the tree structure, indent the subheadings under their respective headings, visually representing the hierarchy.
-Customize the color and spacing of the text to further enhance the visual appeal of the design.
+To create the tree structure, indent the subheadings under their respective headings, visually representing the hierarchy. customise the colour and spacing of the text to further enhance the visual appeal of the design.

 By utilising custom styles for headings and subheadings, the overall layout will be visually appealing and organised, resembling a tree structure.
 This design approach enhances the readability and organisation of the content, making it easy for the audience to navigate through the information.